-Located in North Carolina, Lake Norman is the state’s largest manmade body of fresh water.
+Located in North Carolina, Lake Norman is the state’s largest artificial body of fresh water.
 It is notable for its reddish-brown hue and its role in providing essential power to the region.
 The reservoir covers a considerable area, but how deep is Lake Norman compared to its area?
 Read on to find out this and much more!

 How Deep Is Lake Norman?